 - Women often will say their urine looks “frothy” if they are losing protein, so something else to keep an eye on.

-While the 24-hour urine protein test has been the “gold standard” for a number of years, they seem to be finding that the ratio test is just about as good and MUCH more convenient (and fast) vs a 24-hour urine.
+While the 24-hour urine protein test has been the “gold standard” for a number of years, they seem to be finding that the protein creatinine ratio test is just about as good and MUCH more convenient (and fast) vs a 24-hour urine.

 **In the Call the Midwife book, they put women’s urine on the heater to see if the protein would congeal — a pretty cool old school method, like cooking eggs!

 I want to be clear that it’s not the actual PROTEIN that’s a problem.
 It’s what’s happening in your kidneys as a result of possible preeclampsia that’s the problem.
+If we let it continue long term you could get serious kidney damage or chronic kidney disease.
+They can check your kidney function by running a BUN or a serum creatinine (those are blood tests).

 How to reduce protein in urine during pregnancy?